 According to the report, Africa’s GDP grew fourfold in two decades, suggesting that intra-African trade is more resilient than trade with other regions of the world.
 Above all products, manufactured products are less sensitive to price shocks, hence they constitute a majority of trade between African nations, and the rest of the world.

-Moving on from the perspective of private parties, public parties, such as customs and border, law enforcement agencies, can be included in the Blockchain information process, to monitor the movement of goods.
-As a result, the platform remains in total compliance with domestic legislation, thereby establishing a legal framework where the system, offer greater assurance to all trading parties.
+Moving on from the perspective of private parties, public parties such as customs and border law enforcement agencies can be included in the blockchain information process to monitor the movement of goods.
+As a result, the platform remains in total compliance with domestic legislation, thereby establishing a legal framework where the system offers greater assurance to all trading parties.

-Therefore, the platforms one way Africa can achieve and promote trade outside its borders is through frictionless digital assets.
-In other words, these are assets, which are borderless, thus don’t have to adhere to any jurisdictional restrictions.
+One way Africa can achieve and promote trade outside its borders is through frictionless digital assets.
+In other words, assets, which are borderless and thus don’t have to adhere to any jurisdictional restrictions.
 Investors from other jurisdictions can own and trade these assets freely.

 In fact, Raise, a Joint Bahamian-Kenyan start-up, is already working on the platform with the support of regional players.
 Once operational, this platform will be Africa’s first blockchain-based security token platform.
-In particular, this platform will facilitate digitalizing real-world assets such as; real estate, and commodities, among others.
-With the result that, individual investors from all over the world will be able to tap into the wealth of Africa which remains largely untapped.
+In particular, this platform will facilitate digitalizing real-world assets such as real estate and commodities, among others.
+With the result that individual investors from all over the world will be able to tap into the wealth of Africa.

 Also, the African Digital Asset Framework (ADAF), is an initiative aiming to provide secure transactions in digital currencies and assets.
 The program has received critical support from the African Union and the African Development Bank.
-Specifically, the primary goal of the initiative is to boost intra-African trade.
-In particular, the growth is expected both in assets and general trade.
+The primary goal of the initiative is to boost intra-African trade and is expected both in assets and general trade.